Skip to main content

 Helping Children Who Display Disruptive Behaviors

 Stop Now and Plan (SNAP®) is a free 13-week program offered through the Youth Crisis Center that provides group-based support and skill-building opportunities for children and families.
-The program is designed for children ages six to eleven who may be exhibiting aggressive behaviors, emotional outbursts, bullying, stealing, vandalism, or other disruptive actions.
+The program is designed for children ages 6 to 11 who may be exhibiting aggressive behavior, emotional outbursts, bullying, stealing, vandalism, or other disruptive behavior.

-By teaching children how to recognize their feelings and develop effective coping strategies, SNAP® helps them manage emotions healthily.
+By teaching children to recognize their feelings and develop effective coping strategies, SNAP® helps them manage emotions.
 Upon completion of the program, groups can participate in a graduation ceremony.

 The ultimate goal is to reduce conflict at home and at school, strengthen family relationships, lower the risk of stress and depression, enhance overall family well-being, and encourage positive decision-making.
 SNAP® Boys and SNAP® Girls Groups are the core of the program and focus on teaching children through interactive games, role-playing, hands-on activities, and guided discussions.